 "As part of our Food Day activities, we hope to promote and encourage more people to practice purchasing locally, sustainable grown and produced foods for the benefit and health of our surrounding communities," he added.

 Each Thursday in October, chefs in the Baystate kitchen will be preparing a healthy soup or entrée made using locally-grown produce for purchase by visitors, patients and staff in the hospital’s Daly Building cafeteria.

-Among the recipes, printed copies of which will be available in the cafeteria at a special Food Day table hosted by clinical nutrition staff from the hospital’s Department of Food and Nutrition Services, will be: Sweet and Sour Eggplant with Tomatoes and Chickpeas, Gingered Winter Squash and Root Vegetable Soup, Kale or Swiss Chard, Beans and Penne, and Chef Gordon Hamersley’s Roasted Vegetable Stew with Garlic Crumble Crust.
+Printed copies of the recipes will be available in the cafeteria at a special Food Day table hosted by clinical nutrition staff from the hospital’s Department of Food and Nutrition Services.

 Food Day is a nationwide celebration started by the nonprofit Center for Science in the Public Interest.